Snowmass-Wildcat Station 71

 Michael Block Photo ©

 Fire Station 71 located at 5275 Owl Creek Rd.
-This station was replaced and eventually became Roaring Fork Fire Rescue Authority (Colorado) Station 45.
+This station was replaced and became Roaring Fork Fire Rescue Authority (Colorado) Station 45.

 Antonio Archuleta Photo ©